How to Install Laravel with Composer? (for Windows, macOS & Linux)

 php artisan serve

 Open your browser and navigate to http://localhost:8000 to see the Laravel welcome page.
-With this, we have successfully installed Laravel using Composer in Windows.
+With this, we have successfully completed Laravel Composer install on Windows.

 Step 1: Navigate to the directory where you want to create the Laravel project: